DamieFC/explodeOS/README.md

 - [ ] Internet
 - [ ] Updates
 ### Why not get these things from other projects?
 I want to be less of a [Duct von Tape](https://wiki.osdev.org/Duct_von_Tape), so I'm actually trying to learn something instead of gluing together stuff and overusing duct tape.
-Still, if you can help, that's appreciated!
-Actually, please help.
+Still, please help.